-his or her placement school or exited from M-DCPS generally at the end of each school year observation, which are generated from these personnel files.
-16 Personnel files are linked with course files that identify all courses teachers taught for each year and the students assigned to those courses.
+students assigned to those courses.
 These course files are then used to create measures of the classroom composition, including student demographic variables and prior test scores.

 The TFA density variables are a key piece of our analysis here, and these are derived from the course files.
-We do not have any strong prior hypotheses about the best way to model the density of TFA, and it could be measured in various ways (as discussed in Hansen et al., 2015).
+We do not have any strong prior hypotheses about the best way to model the density of TFA, and it could be measured in various ways (as discussed in Authors, 2015).
 For example, we could simply count the number of TFA staff in a school or measure density as a proportion of TFA staff over all instructional staff.
 Alternatively, we could measure TFA corps members among the group of relevant peers (other same-subject teachers in the same school in middle and high school grades, or same-grade teachers in the same school in elementary grades) rather than at the school level.
 In the absence of strong priors, we use the proportion of TFA corps members among instructional staff in a school as our primary TFA density metric for this analysis; however, we also report results using the proportion of TFA staff among the relevant peer group.
-17

 Table 1 presents descriptive statistics of the teacher-level data that will be used for this analysis.
 In the analyses that follow, we will use two distinct teacher samples, which are presented across the columns.
-The first sample (presented in Column 1), used for the Cox proportional hazard models, includes all TFA corps members who began in the district sometime from the 2008-09 school year up
+The first sample (presented in Column 1), used for the Cox proportional hazard models, includes all TFA corps members who began teaching in the district sometime from the 2008-09 school year up through and including the 2011-12 school year.
+The second sample (in Column 2), used for the multinomial logit model, includes all teacher-year observations available in the data through the 2012-13 school year, regardless of when those teachers were actually hired into the district and regardless of TFA status.
+TFA corps member observations account for less than 1% of the all-teachers sample in Column